Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Proposed Graphical MARL Framework

-The reward is construed as the equal-weighted average estimation error and information from all agents, owing to two primary reasons: (i) agents are statistically identical, and (ii) they cooperatively minimize the ASEE \big(in \eqref{eq: optimization}\big).
-For oblivious policies, as per Lemma~\ref{lem: Gaussian distribution}, the reward simplifies to $r_k = -\frac{\sum_{i, j\in\mathcal{V}_M}h_{i,k}^j}{M^2K}$.
-The return $\sum_{\tau=0}^{\infty}\gamma^{\tau}r_{k+\tau}$ embodies the total accumulated return from time step $k$, with a discount factor $\gamma$.
+This reward corresponds to the average estimation error across all nodes, motivated by two factors: (i) all nodes are statistically identical, and (ii) they cooperate to minimize the ASEE.
+For oblivious policies, Lemma~\ref{lem: Gaussian distribution} reduces this to the average AoI,

-{\it 4) Updating Process}: Lastly, we explain how the learning model improves itself when receiving rewards (the purple arrow in Fig.~\ref{fig_outline}).
-To evaluate the effectiveness of different actions, we introduce a value network (referred to as a critic, which will be detailed in Section~\ref{sec: Graph Actor and Critic}).
-Agents rely on this value network to guide their action choices, favoring those with higher values.
-Once actions are chosen, they produce a specific reward, which is then fed back into the value network.
-This prompts the value network to update its parameters based on the received reward.
-During the training process, we utilize two well-known variants of A2C algorithms: IPPO and MAPPO \cite{Volodymyr2016}.